iloire/watchmen/README.md

   - You can check for a) certain status code or b) a certain text in the response stream.
   - If site is down, you will get a notification.
 Once the service is up again you get another notification (just email transport protocol for now by using postmark).
 You define notifications recipients per url, host or application level.

+There is a <a href="http://letsnode.com/example-of-what-node-is-really-good-at" target="_blank">related blog post about watchmen here</a>.

 # Screenshots

 ## watchmen daemon running: